ShinThant3010/Deep-Learning-based-KG-for-Covid19-Vaccination/2_Named Entity Recognition/2_README.md

 3) Merge result from full sentence (1) and ner data (2).

 ### 2. Balanced NER Dataset
+- Select 25 entity types.
+Balance the dataset making the entity count of each type to be in the range (2000, 20000).

 ### 3. NER-BERT
+- Fine-tuned DistilBERT using NER dataset.

 ### 4. NER-Topic4